 Catherine Jaggs- Office and Publicity Manager

-Catherine joined the Trust in 2010 and now manages the office, the Trust’s finances and our funding applications.
-This is as well as making sure that we publicise the improvements we have made by creating our newsletters, designing publications and managing our social media accounts.
+Catherine joined the Trust in 2010 and now manages the office, assists with the Trust’s finances and compiles our grant claims.
+In addition, Catherine helps to publicise our projects and their impacts by creating our newsletters, designing publications, issuing press releases and managing our social media accounts.

 Harvey Hamilton-Thorpe – Ribble Life Together Programme Manager